Thomas--F/BotTracker/README.md

 See http://piwik.org/faq/plugins/#faq_21

-If you update form Piwik 1.x to Piwik 2.x or from an old version of BotTracker (before 0.45) please reinstall the plugin.
+If you update from Piwik 1.x to Piwik 2.x or from an old version of BotTracker (before 0.45) please reinstall the plugin.

 # License